PSA: Your Instagram followers can share your private videos and photos using a desktop browser

 It’s almost like security is hard…

-You might think that by making your Instagram or Facebook account private, that the photos and videos you post there are more protected than on a normal account.
+You might think that by making your Instagram or Facebook account private, the photos and videos you post there are more protected than on a normal account.
 You’re partly right, although a really simple trick can let your friends and followers access, download, and share your private moments.

 Anyone with a small knowledge of HTML and the inspection tools in modern browsers can do the simple workaround.